 Since the start of the COVID-19 pandemic, the City has recognized the that many families and residents need access to devices.
 As people stay home, individuals without access to devices lack the tools they need to get essential services, learn, work, and connect with families and friends.

-The City is partnering with AT&T; Retrievr, an on-demand clothing and electronic recycling company; and several local refurbishers which include the Electronic Access Foundation (EAF), the NERDiT Foundation, and the Temple University Computer Recycling Center (CRC).
+The City is partnering with Retrievr, an on-demand clothing and electronic recycling company; DoneWithIt, a secure electronics and recycling program from TERRA that allows individuals to mail in used devices; and several local refurbishers which include the Electronic Access Foundation (EAF), the NERDiT Foundation, TDIConnect, and the Temple University Computer Recycling Center (CRC).
 These organizations have been helping communities recycle and refurbish equipment safely and securely during the pandemic and bring years of experience to this project.

 There are different ways to donate devices:

-- Individuals and organizations that donate 25 devices or less will fill out Retrievr’s online form.
-They will either visit retrievr.com or text the word PICKUP to 757-70-FETCH to get started.
-Retrievr’s easy-to-use system walks through how to identify what will be donated and how to select your collection date.
+- Individuals or businesses can visit retrievr.com or text the word PICKUP to 757-70-FETCH (757-703-3824) to get started.
+Retrievr’s easy-to-use system walks you through how to identify what you are donating and select your collection date.
 Retrievr will then do a contactless pickup of your items, and deliver reusable devices to the NERDiT Foundation.
-NERDiT will refurbish the devices and provide them to nonprofits, who will distribute them to people in need.
-In support of PHLDonateTech, Retrievr will offer free pickups that include laptops and desktops through January 15th.
+NERDiT will refurbish your devices and provide them to nonprofits, who will distribute them to people in need.

 Donating to the Community Device Fund